processmining-in-logistics/psm/README.md

-# Performance Spectrum Miner v.1.1.0
+# Performance Spectrum Miner v.1.1.x

 **This page is under construction...**

-This branch `ppm` and the corresponding PSM version `1.1.0` is coupled with paper **V. Denisov, D. Fahland, and W. M. P. van der Aalst. ”Predictive Performance Monitoring of Material Handling Systems Using the Performance Spectrum,” in *International Conference on Process Mining*, 2019 (article in press)**.
+This branch `ppm` and the corresponding PSM version `1.1.x` is coupled with paper [V. Denisov, D. Fahland, and W. M. P. van der Aalst. **”Predictive Performance Monitoring of Material Handling Systems Using the Performance Spectrum"**, in *International Conference on Process Mining*, 2019 (article in press)](https://www.researchgate.net/publication/332766260_Predictive_Performance_Monitoring_of_Material_Handling_Systems_Using_the_Performance_Spectrum).
 Please find additional documentation [here](ppm.md).

 # Overview